Berohlfs/file-search-app/README.md

 - The back-end must implement database transactions on multi-operation, indivisible tasks to ensure atomicity (e.g., a file upload or file deletion involves a database mutation and an S3 client request — either both happen or neither does). ✅
 - The app must provide a listing page for all uploaded files, where users can request embedding for each file, as well as download or delete them. ✅
 - The front-end must implement a 'confirm deletion modal' to ensure safety and avoid accidental deletions. ✅
-- The 'Embed' button must appear only on "Pending" file cards. ✅
+- The "Embed" button must appear only on "Pending" file cards. ✅
 - The back-end must divide the file's raw text content into multiple chunks composed of around 300 tokens to ensure semantic precision while balancing context length. ✅
 - All chunks must be embedded individually and have a vector and their raw text stored. ✅
 - The app must implement pagination on the files page. ✅
 - The app must offer a switch input to enable or disable semantic search. ✅
-- The search bar must submit the search value to the back end after a short pause in typing (debounce). ✅
+- The search bar must submit the search value to the back-end after a short pause in typing (debounce). ✅
 - The back-end must perform semantic content search by calculating the cosine distance between the embedded search value and the embedded file chunks. ✅
-- The back-end must perform traditional content search via SQL's ILIKE operator. ✅
+- The back-end must perform traditional content search via SQL's `ILIKE` operator. ✅
 - The app must limit the number of result chunks to 6 for each approach (semantic and traditional). ✅
 - On the search page, the front-end must provide a preview link for each chunk that points to its file's public URL. ✅
 - On the front-end, the semantic search tab must display the cosine distance for each chunk. ✅
 - On the back-end, the semantic search must order the chunks by cosine distance. ✅
-- The front-end must highlight the semantic search result with the best match (smallest distance to the search value). ✅
+- On the semantic search tab, the front-end must highlight the chunk with the best match (smallest distance to the search value). ✅

 ### Possible future implementations

 - The app could offer an AI Chatbot to assist search. 🚧⏳
-- The app could implement *OCR (Optical Character Recognition)* to allow image-only/scanned documents. 🚧⏳
+- The app could implement *OCR (Optical Character Recognition)* to allow the upload of image-only/scanned documents. 🚧⏳
 - The app could allow upload for multiple files at once. 🚧⏳

 ---